 We’re going to be looking at park strategies for all four of the parks at Walt Disney World.
-My previous strategy guides assumed that you wouldn't be staying on property or purchasing Genie+ or Individual Lightning Lanes (ILL).
+My previous strategy guides assumed that you wouldn't be staying on property or purchasing Lightning Lane Multipass (LLMP) or Lightning Lane Single Pass (LLSP).
 But so much of the best strategies involve these options, so instead I'm going to talk about what the best option is for each particular park.
 Since Early Entry is available to all on property guests, this also changes traditional rope drop strategy.
 We'll also talk about what you can do if these options aren't available to you.
 Today we’ll be discussing Epcot.
-(Updated April 19, 2023).
+(Updated July 25, 2024).

 Epcot attractions:

-Highest wait times – Remy's Ratatouille Adventure, Frozen Ever After, Test Track
+Highest wait times – Remy's Ratatouille Adventure, Frozen Ever After

-Moderate wait times – Soarin' Around The World, Spaceship Earth, Mission: Space, Meet Elsa and Anna at Royal Sommerhaus
+Moderate wait times – Soarin' Around The World, Spaceship Earth, Mission: Space, Meet Beloved Disney Pals at Mickey & Friends, Meet Elsa and Anna at Royal Sommerhaus

 Lowest wait times – Journey Into Imagination With Figment, Living With The Land, The Seas With Nemo and Friends, Turtle Talk With Crush, Gran Fiesta Tour Starring The Three Caballeros